FernandoDoreto/fernandodoreto.github.io/index.md

 * **Bike Rental Levels Analytics (Regression and Clustering)**: Let's explore patterns in rental bikes levels based on weather and seasonal information (temperature, working day, season, humidity etc) and predict rental bike levels for a given day, so the Operations team can have more accurate information when reloading bike stations.
 [Click here](https://fernando-rental-bikes.streamlitapp.com/){:target="_blank"}

 * **Market Basket Analysis (Association Rules)**: Here we are interested to uncover associations among items from a grocery store.
 That allows to define product placement optimization and promote targeted advertisement to increase the person's propensity to buy more products.
 [Click here](https://fernando-market-basket.streamlitapp.com/){:target="_blank"}

+* **Machine Learning API**: Once you found an ML model that meets your project's requirements, you will likely deploy an API that will be embedded into an existing software solution.
+In this project, the [API](https://doreto-ml-api.herokuapp.com/){:target="_blank"} is developed with Django Rest Framework and deployed at Heroku.
+This dashboard explains the ML Business Case behind the project, and monitors the ML API's inputs and predictions.
+[Click here](https://fernando-ml-api.streamlitapp.com/){:target="_blank"}

 * **Image Recognition**: coming soon